 Photo courtesy of TransAlta

-Today, the Alberta Utilities Commission is proud to continue its tradition of public service as it celebrates its centennial.
+The Alberta Utilities Commission is proud to continue its tradition of public service after 100 years.

 “There is no higher calling than public service.
 It is an honour and a privilege to serve Alberta and to serve with the talented and dedicated group of Commission members and staff, all of whom are enlivened by the challenges ahead and dedicated to serving the public interest.” – Former AUC Chair, Willie Grieve